-41. Fig. 21 represents a simpler type of petrol cock fitted to cars after 5,000.
-These cars have a foot-operated pump for priming, hence the cock is simplified by the exclusion of priming devices.
-In Fig. 21, the plug is represented in the "on" position; moving the petrol control handle through a right angle turns the petrol "off," and a further movement of a right angle puts the left hand or "reserve" standpipe in communication with the float chamber, as previously described in Art.
+41. Fig. 21 and 21A represent a simpler type of petrol cock fitted to cars after 5,000.
+These cars have a separate pump for priming, hence the cock is simplified by the exclusion of priming devices.
+The plug is represented in the "on" position; moving the petrol control handle through a right angle turns the petrol "off," and a further movement of a right angle puts the short or "reserve" stand-pipe in communication with the float chamber, as previously described in Art.
 36. Art.
-40 explains how grit, water and undissolved oil are retained.
+40 explains how grit water and undissolved oil are retained.